-We expect significant growth in revenue and net operating income in 2016 as we streamline and integrate operations, increase rates through our revenue management systems and continue to reduce costs on assets purchased in 2015.
+We expect continued growth in revenue and net operating income for the balance 2016 on stores currently owned as we streamline and integrate operations, increase rates through our revenue management systems and continue to reduce costs on assets purchased in 2015.

-New competitors often try to jump-start their lease up periods by offering significant move-in discounts to new customers.
+The Corporation may provide discounts in select markets to match competitive forces and retain its customer base as a result of new competitors try to jump-start their lease up periods by offering significant discounts to new customers.
 This can result in short term fluctuations occupancy and rent per square foot at existing stores.
-The Corporation may provide discounts in select markets to match competitive forces and retain its customer base.
 The effect on overall revenues is not expected to be significant, but it may be enough to slow the rate of growth in revenues experienced in past years.

-Announced Items
+Announced and Closed Items